 *Supported means we will have the proper calibration files for the listed exposure times as well as the times that the system is physically capable of maintaining proper guiding at.
-Any unsupported times (especially exposures longer than 600 seconds) will have a much higher chance of poor guiding and poor quality images.
+Any unsupported times will have a much higher chance of poor guiding and poor quality images.

 Optimal Exposures depend on your target, filters and telescope you are using.
 For luminance filters we suggest from 120 to 300 seconds per sub exposure at bin 1x1.